Senior Service (cigarette)

+After a long period of decline, as filtered cigarettes came to dominate a declining UK market, they were discontinued by the manufacturer in the UK from January 2020.

 History

 Senior Service was launched in 1925 by "J.A.
 Pattreiouex Ltd", a company that was acquired by Gallaher in 1937.
 Senior Service is no longer available in the United Kingdom, and was one of the most expensive brands available for purchase.
 One of the most popular slogans used with the brand was "Senior Service Satisfy".

 In 1938, J. A. Pattreioux Ltd. issued a 48-card set of "Flying" cigarette trading photo cards that were issued with Senior Service cigarettes.
 The cards measure 3.05 × 2.05 inches (77.47 × 52.07 mm), and were assigned the London Cigarette Card Company Catalog reference number H.564-3B.
 The fronts of the 1938 "Flying" cards featured glossy black-and-white photos surrounded by a thin white margin.
 The card title was located in a rectangular white box centered at the bottom of the image area.
 The photo cards were presented in both landscape(horizontal) and portrait (vertical) formats.
 The backs of the cards, printed with black ink, featured two rectangular boxes surrounded by a common rectangular box.
 The top box featured four vertical segments: (1) the name of the set "FLYING" with two opposing airplane icons; (2) the series length and card number; (3) the card title; and (4) descriptive text.
 The lower box displayed the products name "Senior Service cigarettes".
 Various poster advertisements were made to promote Senior Service cigarettes as well.